-From time to time PowerPress may not function as desired in your blog.
-A majority of the time, the issue is caused by a conflict with another theme or plugin.
-Conflicts usually result when a theme or plugin modifies the page content after PowerPress added the player and links to the page.
+From time to time PowerPress may not function as desired on your site.
+A majority of the time, the issue is caused by either a caching issue with your web host or a conflict with another theme or plugin.
+Caching issues typically cause older content to be delivered, while conflicts usually result when a theme or plugin modifies the page content after PowerPress added the player and links to the page.
 Conflicts also arise when plugins modify the feed content, usually either by adding non-supported markup in the XML or by modifying the values themselves.

 Diagnosing what Plugin/Theme is Causing the Conflict